Capturable Executables

 Multiple commands can be passed as a capturable executable, just as is being

-.
+passed to ingest tasks.
 For example, a file named synthetic-tasks-via-stdin

 which contains the below: